mikel-egana-aranguren/UM-Bioinformatics-MSc-FAIR-data/PROCEDURE.md

 ## Apache

 Apache is used in this case to provide the original CSV file.
-The predicate for the discovery is `dcat:distribution <http://localhost:8080/csv/genes>`.
+The predicate for the discovery is `dcat:distribution <https://um.es/csv/genes>`.

-Restart Apache2 with (Or install if necessary): `service apache2 restart`.
+Restart Apache2 with (Or install if necessary with `sudo apt install apache2`): `service apache2 restart`.

-Add a symbolic link to actual CSV file from `www` directory to this repo:

-* `cd /var/www/html`
-* `ln -s LinkedDataServer/data/GenesUM.csv GenesUM.csv`
+Copy `GenesUM.csv` to `/var/www/html`: `sudo cp UM-Bioinformatics-MSc-FAIR-data/LinkedDataServer/data/GenesUM.csv /var/www/html/`.